 GTC’s operations are closely supervised by an involved Board of Directors who meet formally and informally and regularly consult with staff between meetings.
 In most instances, GTC serves as fiduciary by court appointment and is subject to regular reporting and oversight requirements of the courts.
 As a trust company with its Certificate of Authority from the Tennessee Department of Financial Institutions, GTC is subject to the regulatory oversight of the Department.
 GTC must also report regularly on its handling of client funds to agencies such as the Veterans Administration and the Social Security Administration.
 But fiduciary oversight and responsibility are not the only areas of competence needed; GTC seeks to cultivate board members with experience in fundraising--particularly in major individual gifts as well as foundation grants--to provide the leadership needed to bring existing donors to new levels of giving while overseeing the efforts to increase the donor base.

-Ms. Mitchell, who has been with GTC since 1998; previously serving as Associate Executive Director and Director of Social Service until she became Executive Director in 2008.
-Prior to joining GTC, she was employed by the Mental Health Cooperative, Nashville.
-She is a graduate of Cumberland University, where she earned a Master of Science degree in Public Service Management.
-Prior to that, she received a Bachelor of Science degree in Social Work from Middle Tennessee State University.
+Ms. Mitchell has been with GTC since 1998, previously serving as Associate Executive Director and Director of Social Service until she became Executive Director in 2008.
+Prior to joining GTC, she was employed by the Mental Health Cooperative of Nashville.
+Ms. Mitchell earned her Master of Science degree in Public Service Management at Cumberland University.
+Prior to that, she earned the Bachelor of Science degree in Social Work from Middle Tennessee State University.
 Ms. Mitchell has been a National Certified Guardian with the Center for Guardianship Certification since 1999.

 GTC’s operations are closely supervised by an involved Board of Directors who meet formally and informally and regularly consult with staff between meetings.
 In most instances, GTC serves as fiduciary by court appointment and is subject to regular reporting and oversight requirements of the courts.
 As a trust company with its Certificate of Authority from the Tennessee Department of Financial Institutions, GTC is subject to the regulatory oversight of the Department.
 GTC must also report regularly on its handling of client funds to federal agencies such as the Veterans Administration and the Social Security Administration.
 Despite a proven record of success, GTC lacks the human and financial resources to market its services to clients who can afford to pay the professional fees that keep GTC operating to serve indigent and paying clients alike.